8 Steps that Make You More Hireable

 Earn a digital credential from the Career Center

-Career Success Studio is now open to juniors and seniors for winter session enrollment.
-This 4 week guided program is scheduled for Jan 4-28th.
-Sign up via Handshake before Dec 28 to participate.
-The Career Success program lets you work on career topics each week and includes four group sessions once every week in January to provide support and Q&A time.
+Career Success Studio is offered several times a year to juniors and seniors with sessions during the academic year as well as winter and summer break.
+This 4 week guided program will be posted in the events page on Handshake and students must register to participate.
+The Career Success program lets you work on career topics each week and includes four group sessions once to provide support and Q&A time.
 Earn a digital credential for completing the program.

 Week 1: Internship and Job Searching, Recruiting & the job market